gangdong/gangdong.github.io/_posts/2019-02-23-Pinned-Template-english.markdown

 set to *true* to add link to source code.

 ## Include Files
-There are some necessary `.html` files for implementing the site's features and they are in the different folders.
+There are some necessary `.html` files for utilizing the site's features and they are in different folders.

 + `index.html:`
 index.html is the entry of homepage and is in the `/blog` folder.